The Bible says in Philippians 3:15, Let us therefore, as many as be

 their belly.
 This is a statement that makes it clear that such false

-them.
-Often they are ego-maniacs.
-If they were true worshippers of God, God
+Often, they are ego-maniacs.
+If they were true worshippers of God, God would

-would reveal to them the truth and then they would teach it.
-If they teach that
+reveal to them the truth and then they would teach it.
+If they teach that which

-which is false, then thats all the evidence that you need in order to know
+is false, then that is all the evidence that you need in order to know that

 A true worshipper of God wants to glorify God: that is, to hold